ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 token.
 Clients might experience issues running the issuance protocol, e.g., because the attester or issuer is unavailable, or clients might simply not support the requested token type.
-Origins SHOULD account for such operational or interoperability failures by offering clients an alternative type of challenge such as CAPTCHA for accessing a resource.
+Origins SHOULD account for such operational or interoperability failures by offering clients a fallback challenge such as CAPTCHA for accessing a resource.
+Failure to provide a fallback will likely mean that some clients fail authentication and cannot perform the desired action, such as loading a web page or accessing some other resource.

 For example, consider a scenario in which the client is a web browser, and the origin can accept either a token or a solution to a puzzle intended to